status-im/status-web/apps/website/docs/your-profile-and-preferences/add-a-contact-in-status.md

 To start a chat with someone, you first need to add them to your contacts.

 After sending a contact request, wait for the other person to accept it.
-Once they do that, both you and them can send each other [direct messages][send-direct-messages-to-your-contacts] and invite each other to [group chats][add-members-to-a-group-chat].
+Once they do that, both you and them can send each other [direct messages](../messaging-and-web3-browser/send-direct-messages-to-your-contacts.md) and invite each other to [group chats](../messaging-and-web3-browser/add-members-to-a-group-chat.md).

-If the person you want to chat with doesn't have a Status profile yet, you can [invite them to join Status][invite-friends-to-status].
+If the person you want to chat with doesn't have a Status profile yet, you can [invite them to join Status](../getting-started/invite-friends-to-status.md).

-To add someone to your contact list, you need their [chat key][understand-your-status-keys-and-recovery-phrase], which represents their public Status profile.
-They can share it with you, so ask them to [Share their Status profile with you][share-your-status-profile].
+To add someone to your contact list, you need their [chat key](./understand-your-status-keys-and-recovery-phrase.md), which represents their public Status profile.
+They can share it with you, so ask them to [Share their Status profile with you](./share-your-status-profile.md).
 You can also use their QR code to add them to contacts.

 :::tip
 To add someone you know from a group chat or community, simply right-click their name and select :desktop-add-user: **Send a contact request**.